udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     Azure resource locks can be assigned at the subscription, resource group, or resource level (they cannot be assigned at management group scope).
 They apply to all resources within that scope.
 For example, a 'Do not delete' lock on a resource group prevents any resource in that resource group from being deleted, but does not impact resources in other resource groups.

     Any attempt to delete or modify a resource that is subject to a 'Read Only' lock will fail, as will attempts to delete a resource subject to a 'Do Not Delete' lock.
-The lock must first be removed, then re-created if necessary once the change has been made.
+The lock must first be removed, then re-created if necessary, once the change has been made.

     Creating and deleting resource locks requires dedicated RBAC permissions.
 These are included in the 'Owner' role, but not the 'Contributor' role.
 They can be assigned using the 'User Access Administrator' role.